mipodi/designer-baby/README.md

 ## Stack

-The Designer Baby Project application is coded in HTML and CSS with the help of SASS, Webpack, Prettier and then deployed on Netlify.
+The Designer Baby Project application is coded in HTML and CSS with the help of SASS, Prettier and then deployed on Netlify.
 No JavaScript framework was harmed in the process.
 Jokes aside, I wanted to see the limitations of HTML and CSS anno 2021 and not fall back to creating a div with JavaScript all the time.
 With this project I set myself up for using native